 What does net neutrality mean?

-In practice, net neutrality means that your ISP is not allowed to detect your BitTorrent or Skype use and slow down, or throttle, packets based on what service you’re viewing.
+In practice, net neutrality means that your ISP is not allowed to scrutinize your internet use and slow down, or throttle, packets based on what service you’re viewing.
 ISPs would not be allowed to favor companies that they have agreements with—for example, speeding up YouTube while slowing down Vimeo.

-Why net neutrality is so important
+Why is net neutrality so important?

 Who is threatening net neutrality and why?